ga-adi-gelato/Course-Materials/lessons/user-interface/toolbars-and-menus-lesson/readme.md

 Menus are made up of MenuItems, and if they can't all fit on the screen, they automatically move into the overflow menu (represented by the three dots in the top right).

-> Check: Ask why we would want to always hide some things in the overflow menu
+> Check: In what scenario would we want to always hide some menu items in the overflow menu?

 ***